What is HNP?

 Believe it or not, even if you aren’t experiencing back pain or other symptoms, it’s still entirely possible that you have one or more herniated discs at various levels of your spine at this very moment.
 That’s because by itself, HNP does not necessarily produce any negative side effects.
 It’s only when the nucleus pulposus seeps into the spinal canal and impinges upon a nearby spinal nerve — or even the spinal cord itself — that symptoms arise.
 This nerve compression, not the disc herniation itself, is actually what causes the more serious symptoms associated with HNP.
 These symptoms can include:

 - Chronic pain in the back and neck

 - Pain that travels the length of a nerve

 - Loss of reflexes

-After asking your doctor, “What is HNP?” your next question will undoubtedly be, “How do I treat it?”
-The good news is that most people can find relief from their pain and other symptoms through a series of conservative, nonsurgical treatments.
+After asking your physician, “What is HNP?” your next question will undoubtedly be, “How do I treat it?”
+The good news is that most people can find relief from their pain and other symptoms through a series of conservative, non-surgical treatments.
 These typically include exercise, physical therapy, hot/cold therapy, stretching, massage, chiropractics, and others.
-Always consult your doctor before beginning any treatment program.
+Always consult your physician before beginning any treatment program.

 Minimally Invasive Alternatives

-Some individuals simply don’t experience pain relief through conservative methods, however, and instead turn to a last resort – elective surgery.
-If you haven’t been able to reduce your pain due to HNP after weeks or months of conservative treatment, contact Laser Spine Institute today to learn more about our revolutionary endoscopic procedures.
-Tens of thousands of patients have trusted our orthopedic experts to perform our safe, effective procedures that are minimally invasive alternatives to open back surgery.
+Some individuals simply don’t experience pain relief through conservative methods, however, and instead turn to a last resort — elective surgery.
+If you haven’t been able to reduce your pain from HNP after weeks or months of conservative treatment, contact Laser Spine Institute today to learn more about our advanced, minimally invasive procedures.
+Tens of thousands of patients have trusted our orthopedic surgeons to perform our procedures, which are an effective alternative to open back surgery.